-If the ACC is set at a desired speed and then the brakes are applied, ACC is disengaged without erasing the set speed from memory.
+If ACC is set at a desired speed and then the brakes are applied, ACC is disengaged without erasing the set speed from memory.

 To begin using ACC again, press RES+ up briefly.

-- If the vehicle is moving, it returns to the previous set speed. - If the vehicle is stopped with the brake pedal applied, press RES+ and release the brake pedal.
+- If the vehicle is moving more than 5 km/h (3 mph), it returns to the previous set speed. - If the vehicle is stopped with the brake pedal applied, press RES+ and release the brake pedal.
 ACC will hold the vehicle until RES+ or the accelerator pedal is pressed.